ubco-W2022T1-cosc301/project-group17/final_report_group17.md

 Additionally, trends can be seen where as vacation days increase, the GDP per Vacation Day obviously drops.
 However, the slope after these drops is important: a positive slope after an increase indicates that the country remained prosperous afterwards, whereas a negative slope indicates that the country was not prosperous after increasing vacation days.
 Generally, positive slopes are seen after most increases except in the case where vacation days are already high.
 Overall this indicates that for countries with less than 35 vacation days per year, increasing generally wont negatively impact the country’s prosperity.

 ![](./images/GDP_vacation_day.png)
+<figcaption align="center"> Fig 3.
+Two plots showing the GDP per capita divided by number of vacation days versus the year where each line represents a country.
+Colour of the left plot indicates the number of vacation days and colour of the right plot indicates the average hours worked for that year. </figcaption>

 ## Question 2 - How does Productivity Related to Average Hours Worked?